 It’s basically these four things that get me 80% of my results…

-4. The other big thing I do everyday that helps my business, is I like to read for 1-2 hours each day.
+4. The other big thing I do every day that helps my business is that I like to read for 1–2 hours each day.
 For one, just the simple act of reading, I believe, can help to make me a better writer.

 A.B.R. — Always be reading.

 That’s it: that’s my 20% that get me the results I want, and fortunately a lot of it is based around writing, one of my favorite things to do (=

 The other 20% of the time is spent between emails (one of my least favorite things in the world), managing my tiny little team (a web guy and an assistant), checking stats, nurturing relationships, posting a few things on Facebook, and answering blog comments.

 Since getting down to that core 20%, not only have I been way more effective, but I also have a lot less stress and confusion as to what the fuck I’m supposed to be doing each day.